manjaro/pacman-mirrors/docs/index.md

 -f, \--fasttrack *NUMBER*
 :   Generates an up-to-date mirrorlist for the users current branch,
     mirrors are randomly selected from <http://repo.manjaro.org/status.json>,
-    the mirrors are ranked by their current access time.
+    the randomly selected mirrors are ranked by their current access time.

 -i, \--interactive [--default]